Department of Electrical Engineering and Automation

 ATMOC (2021-2024)

-Research Institute is involved in project ATMOC - “Traceable metrology of soft-X-ray to IR optical constants and nanofilms for advanced manufacturing” financed by European Metrology Programme for Innovation and Research (EMPIR).
+Metrology Research Institute was involved in project ATMOC - “Traceable metrology of soft-X-ray to IR optical constants and nanofilms for advanced manufacturing” financed by European Metrology Programme for Innovation and Research (EMPIR).

 Designing efficient optical and optoelectronic products requires nanomaterials with specific properties and dimensions.
 In the optics and semiconductor industry, the characterization of suitable nanomaterials is a challenging task.
 It may require accurate data acquisition, modelling, and reliable uncertainty estimation.

-The purpose of this project is to create a framework for measuring the optical properties of thin-film structures over a wide range of wavelengths from infrared to X-rays.
-The practical characterization methods comprise traceable reflectometry, Mueller ellipsometry, and scatterometry techniques.
-Inverse modelling and virtual measurement methods will also be advanced in this project.
+The purpose of this project was to create a framework for measuring the optical properties of thin-film structures over a wide range of wavelengths from infrared to X-rays.
+The practical characterization methods comprised traceable reflectometry, Mueller ellipsometry, and scatterometry techniques.
+Inverse modelling and virtual measurement methods were also advanced in this project.

-The role of Metrology Research Institute (MRI) of Aalto University in this project is to contribute to the spectrophotometric measurements and analysis of thin film and test materials using Aalto’s gonioreflectometry and spectrophotometry facilities.
-Furthermore, MRI uses mathematical modelling to determine the optical constants and thickness of components of single layer thin film structures and multilayer complex nanostructures.
+The role of the Metrology Research Institute (MRI) of Aalto University in this project was to contribute to the spectrophotometric measurements and analysis of thin film and test materials using Aalto’s gonioreflectometry and spectrophotometry facilities.
+Furthermore, MRI used mathematical modelling to determine the optical constants and thickness of components of single-layer thin film structures and multilayer complex nanostructures.

-Single layer structure analysis includes pre-characterization of twelve SiO2 and two Al2O3 thin film samples on Si substrates.
+Single-layer structure analysis included pre-characterization of twelve SiO2 and two Al2O3 thin film samples on Si substrates.
 The measurements were performed using the Sentech micro-reflectometer with a 100-micrometer beam size (shown in Figure 1).

 Figure 1.
 Schematic of the micro-reflectometer.